HajjouWalkadi/WorkForces-Spring/README.md

 - Controlling the life cycle of the bean (object)
 - It uses (BeansFactory & ApplicationContext Interfaces) as IoC Containers

-**Core & Bean**

-- Provide fundamental Parts of the framework
-- Such as IoC and DI features
-- BeanFactory Interface is the entry point to the module
-- BeanFactory Interface is to read bean definitions and access them

 ## License 📝